gjermundgaraba/bjaanes.github.io/_posts/2016-03-23-converting-my-angular-1-application-to-typescript.md

 &nbsp;

 I now run the coverage against the compiled TypeScript files (in my tmp/typescript folder) and generate a JSON coverage report for those.
-This report is what I&#8217;ll be using in the next step.
+This report is what I'll be using in the next step.

 &nbsp;